themcgurkfiles/SoundMetaEdit/README.md

 # SoundMetaEdit
- Edit the metadata of audio files
+ Edit the metadata of audio files for Windows

+ This program is a personal coding project of mine.
+Super WIP!